HI increases IR, long-term. See Downregulation and upregulation: The Insulin Receptor and Insulin oscillation.

 The box containing ß represents three things that work in parallel to reduce Blood Glucose.

 1) The Liver.
-More ISec = Less BG Production.
+More ISec = Hepatic Glucose Production rate decreased.

 2) Muscle mass.
-More ISec = More BG imported to Muscle mass, via Glu-T4.
+More ISec = Glucose intake to Muscle mass rate increased, via Glu-T4.

 3) Fat mass.
-More ISec = More BG imported to Fat mass, via Glu-T4.
+More ISec = Glucose intake to Fat mass rate increased, via Glu-T4.

 The three things aren't of equal strength, but they provide overall negative feedback.

 If overall negative feedback is halved due to doubling of overall IR in the above three paths, ISec doubles.
 If you don't believe me, see Idealised Negative Feedback Inverting Amplifier using an idealised op amp on WolframAlpha.
-Double the value of resistance 2 (the negative feedback resistor Rf) from 10,000ohms to 20,000ohms and the output voltage on the inverting amplifier doubles from -10V to -20V.
+Double the value of resistance 2 (the negative feedback resistor R2). and the output voltage on the inverting amplifier doubles from -10V to -20V.

-If pancreatic beta cells had a zero threshold and infinite gain like an idealised op amp, BG would be zero and have zero variation with varying Glucose input.
-Pancreatic beta cells actually have a positive threshold and low gain, so BG is positive and has significant variation with varying Glucose input.
+If pancreatic beta cells had a zero threshold and infinity gain like an idealised op amp, BG would be zero and have zero variation with varying Glucose input.
+Pancreatic beta cells actually have a positive threshold and low gain, so BG is positive and varies slightly with varying Glucose input.

-If ISec becomes zero (as in type 1 diabetes), there is zero negative feedback and BG goes up a lot.
-The same thing happens to the voltage on the idealised op amp's - terminal if its power supplies are 0V instead of infinite.
+If ISec becomes zero (as in type 1 diabetes), there is zero negative feedback and BG increases.
+The same thing happens to the voltage on the idealised op amp's - terminal if its power supplies are 0V instead of ±infinity.

-If ISec becomes insufficient (as in type 2 diabetes), there is insufficient negative feedback and BG goes up a bit.
-The same thing happens to the voltage on the idealised op amp's - terminal if its power supplies are 5V.
+If ISec becomes insufficient (as in type 2 diabetes), there is insufficient negative feedback and BG increases.
+The same thing happens to the voltage on the idealised op amp's - terminal if its power supplies are limited to ±5V.

 Long-term, increased ISec increases IR for a variety of reasons, one of them being that increased ISec increases the rate at which cells fill with glycogen.
-Once full of glycogen, cells must down-regulate their import by down-regulating Glu-T4 and Glu-T2 (fat and liver cells also up-regulate their export of stuff) or rupture.
+Once full of glycogen, cells must down-regulate their intake by down-regulating Glu-T4 and Glu-T2 (fat and liver cells also up-regulate their output of stuff) or burst.